spacedmonkey/super-simple-events/README.txt

 Super simple events has a 4 shortcodes that can be inserted into content of post to display events details.
 These shortcodes are
 [sse_start_date], [sse_end_date] , [sse_location], [sse_time]

+= I am getting 404 pages when I go to a event page, how do I fix this? =

+This is an issue with WordPress code and registering custom post types.
+The url rewrite engine doesn't recognise the url.
+A work around is to go to Settings > permalinks and press save changes.
+Just by saving changes, it will flush the rewrite rules and events should display.

 == Screenshots ==

 1. Screenshot of an event on the front end with WordPress's default theme